Planned Trips... and Beyond!

 Circumnavigation of Skye.
 Andy has worked out a plan for this 180 mile trip, taking a couple of weeks (9 or 10 days actual paddling) which needs to be done with spring tides somewhere between the third and fifth day (depending on starting/finishing point).
 The original timings were done for Easter 2017 - April 8th to 17th, but as yet, no-one has expressed interest (obviously it does depend on the weather).
 The idea will still fly this easter if anyone is interested, otherwise, any two weeks with springs in the first week could be made to work.
 Contact Andy for details and finding a suitable schedule...

-Sea Paddling in Shetland 201x.
+Sea Paddling in Shetland 2018.
 Shetland is a fairly serious sea kayaking destination, as we found out in September 2009, when we had mostly force eights and swell up to 4.4m on the west side, but still managed to get out paddling all five days.
-A return in summer is at the outline planning stage, but 2011 wasn't an option as the sea paddlers went to Croatia.
-When it happens, it is likely to follow a similar format to the 2009 trip - hostel-based somewhere near the centre of the islands, with one- or two-day trips out.
+A return in summer is now planned (and fully booked - sorry) for June 2018.
+We are likely to follow a similar format to the 2009 trip - hostel-based near the centre of the islands, with one- or two-day trips out.